mstocco/mariostoc.co/content/traininglog/20201101-ironman2021-43weeksout.md

 I was awake at 0350 and stayed in bed until 0700; frustrating but what can you do?

-Thanks to [yesterday](javascript:flkty.select();), my posterior, specifically both glute meds, have been sore all day.
+Thanks to [yesterday](javascript:flkty.select(6);), my posterior, specifically both glute meds, have been sore all day.

 After dinner, I jumped on the TT bike a rode the rollers; steady and easy effort for an hour.
-I took a much-needed break from the American new cycle and put on the 2020 UCI Elite Women's XC Championship that was held in Austria.
+I took a much-needed break from the American new cycle and watched the 2020 UCI Elite Women's XC Championship that was held in Austria; pretty cool race.

+Odd creaking noise developed (in the frame perhaps?).
+I will need to look at this at some point.
 <!---->
 ## FRIDAY NOV 06 ☀️
 Sleep **3** | Fatigue **2** | Stress **2** | Soreness **3**